MinseokKim0813/IntroToIM/finalProject/journal.md

 coinEaten = Serial.parseInt();
 ```

 Lastly, the game over function was much easier to implement commpared to other functions.
 I created a boolean variable 'gameOver' and checked if it is true. whenever the square hits the wall with different color, the variable becomes true.
 Then, all I needed to do was just display the texts and score and let the player choose to play again.
 Below is the code block for game over page.
+In the end, I also wrote the instruction that I left blank earlier on Word document and took a screenshot, then I put it in the instruction page in Processing program as an image.

 ```java
 // Game over